gwaerondor/erlang-style-guide/README.md

-If you need to do a lot of scrolling up and down, and compare lots of different function clauses in order to get all of the data, then you have a deeper problem that cannot and should not be solved by variable naming.
+If you need to do a lot of scrolling up and down, and compare lots of different function clauses in order to get all of the data, then you have a deeper problem that cannot and should not be solved by naming ignored variables.

 ### They get assigned values
 It is *possible* to do this even though you definitely shouldn't.